The arm movement while skating is often poorly taught

 Written by Maxime Provencher, M. Physiotherapy

 1. Alexander, M. J. L., Hayward, J. & Taylor, C. (2010).
-Arm action in hockey skating – is it being taught incorrectly?
+Arm action in field hockey skating – is it being taught incorrectly?
 Sport Biomechanics Laboratory, University of Manitoba, copyright, 2010

 2. Bracko, M. R., Fellingham, G. W., & Lyons, R. D. (1996).
 Glenohumeral kinematics: A comparison of three techniques during an ice hockey acceleration test.
 Medicine & Science in Sports & Exercise, 28(S55).